Massachusetts Reserve Study Requirements (2026)

 What Chapter 183A actually requires for condos

-Chapter 183A is the Massachusetts Condominium Act.
-Section 10(i) states plainly that “all condominiums shall be required to maintain an adequate replacement reserve fund, collected as part of the common expenses and deposited in an account or accounts separate and segregated from operating funds.”
+Section 10(i) — the reserve fund mandate.
+Section 10(i) states plainly that "all condominiums shall be required to maintain an adequate replacement reserve fund, collected as part of the common expenses and deposited in an account or accounts separate and segregated from operating funds."
+This applies to every condominium association in Massachusetts, from a six-unit converted triple-decker in Lowell to a 200-unit high-rise in downtown Boston.

-Section 1 defines “replacement reserve fund” as a separate and segregated portion of the common funds of the organization of unit owners, used to replace, restore, or rebuild common areas and facilities and certain limited common areas for which the organization is responsible.
+Section 1 — definition of replacement reserve fund.
+Section 1 of Chapter 183A defines "replacement reserve fund" as a separate and segregated portion of the common funds of the organization of unit owners, used to replace, restore, or rebuild common areas and facilities and certain limited common areas for which the organization is responsible.

 The statute does not specify: